-Wake Forest University will consider the application of any qualified student, regardless of disability, on the basis of the selection criteria established by the University which includes personal and academic merit.
+Wake Forest University will consider the application of any qualified student, regardless of disability, based on the selection criteria established by the University which includes personal and academic merit.
 Upon matriculation, all students will be required to meet the same standards for graduation.

 The University endeavors to provide facilities which are in compliance with all laws and regulations regarding access for individuals with disabilities.
 Additionally, special services are available to reasonably accommodate students with disabilities.
-For more information on assistance for graduate students, please contact Dr. Michael Shuman, director of the Learning Assistance Center at 336.758.5929 or refer to Disability Services under Campus Life at the Wake Forest website (https://lac. wfu.edu).
+For more information on assistance for graduate students, please visit Disability Services (https://lac.wfu.edu).